KatyaKalache/style_transfer/README.md

 ![index2.png](https://github.com/KatyaKalache/style_transfer/blob/master/html/static/img/index2.png)
 As I am completing my 2-year program at Holberton School where I picked Machine Learning as a specialization, I wanted to leverage the web & machine learning skills I learned to build something cool.
 Which is how this neural style transfer project came to be.
-You can go on (www.style-transfer.tech) to try it.
+You can visit project link at www.style-transfer.tech to try it.

 👩‍💻🔍 I am looking for a machine learning position.
 I am ready to start whenever.
 I live in San Francisco but am willing to take a remote position.